Butte is home to Our Lady of the Rockies

-If you happen to be pulling into Butte, Montana at night time and look to the mountains in the east you will likely see a glowing figure high up on the mountainside.
-This glowing statue is known as Our Lady of the Rockies.
-She has a unique history and is a symbol honoring women everywhere.
-While the past does hold controversy about Our Lady, Butte citizens have pride in their unique addition to the mountains of western Montana.
+If you’re new to Butte, you may notice a glowing figure standing high up on the mountainside.
+What is that?
+Who is she? you may be wondering.
+Well, this glowing statue is known as Our Lady of the Rockies.
+With a unique history, she is a symbol honoring women everywhere.
+Butte citizens have great pride in this statue and its unique addition to the mountains of western Montana.